amckennafoster/nbidata/docs/overview/overview.md

 # Overview of the NBI Digital Repository

 ### Overview
-NBI is developing a digital repository for reports and datasets produced by NBI funded research.
-The result will be a searchable database of reports and datasets, all free to download.
-All files will receive digital object identifiers (DOIs) making them easily citable.
+NBI has developed a digital repository for reports and datasets produced by NBI funded research.
+The result is a searchable database of reports and datasets, all free to download.
+All files receive digital object identifiers (DOIs) making them easily citable.

 **The digital repository will indefinitely preserve the work that you as a researcher have completed as an NBI grantee.**